This emergency kit for kids will provide comfort to them if they are involved in an emergency at school, with a babysitter, or in hospital.

-Recently the twins’ teacher sent home a note asking us to prepare an emergency comfort kit for our children.
+Recently, the twins’ teacher sent home a note asking us to prepare an emergency comfort kit for our children.
 These kits are placed in a large barrel in each classroom and used in the event that there is an emergency at the school.
-I thought this was such a fabulous idea that I wanted to share it with you, especially in the wake of numerous tornadoes, hurricanes, emergency lockdowns in schools and earthquakes.
+I thought this was such a fabulous idea that I wanted to share it with you, especially in the wake of numerous tornadoes, hurricanes, emergency lockdowns in schools, and earthquakes.

 This is the little man’s kit.
 Miss M has one that is very similar.

-Emergency contact card: allergies, medications, Dr’s number, our phone numbers
+- Emergency contact card: allergies, medications, Dr’s number, our phone numbers

-Notepad with pencil and crayons
+- Notepad with pencil and crayons

 They suggested using a 1-gallon clear zip-lock bag for these, however, I used some clear zipped bags that had once contained body wash and lotions.

 This happened during a blackout.
-The local fire crew were the closest to us and came by within minutes, helped secure the bite and gave us a ride to the emergency room in the fire truck.
-The hospital was without power too and was using back-up generators to help critical patients and those on respirators.
-They were unable to operate on Flynn that evening and after about 5 hours in the hospital, we went home to sleep for a few while we waited for the power to come back.
-Thankfully by 6am, we were able to head back in there to meet with the plastic surgeon.
-He needed to have a few stitches in his head and have the bites in his arm stitched together (the bites stretched over halfway around his arm and required stitching inside as well as externally).
+The local fire crew was the closest to us so within a few minutes they had secured the bite and drove us to the emergency room in the fire truck.
+The hospital was without power and was using backup generators to help critical patients and those on respirators.
+They were unable to operate on Flynn that evening and after 5 hours in the hospital, we went home to sleep while we waited for the power to come back.
+Thankfully by 6 am, we were able to meet with the plastic surgeon.
+He needed to have a few stitches in his head and have his arm stitched together (the bites were over halfway around his arm and required stitching inside as well as externally).

 Change of clothes

-Clothing: The fireman had to cut Flynn’s Shirt, he was covered in blood and missing a shoe when we got to the hospital.
+The fireman had to cut Flynn’s Shirt, he was covered in blood and missing a shoe when we got to the hospital.
 That is how he then had to leave the hospital and spend his five hours there.
 Seeing all of the blood upset him.
 I wished I had a change of clothes for him so he did not have to see that.

 As you can imagine there were a lot of tears shed, he was also covered in dirt so to have been able to clean him up a little would have been wonderful.

 For a few years, I have kept a power outage kit stocked at home.
 This kit contains:

-Flashlight (for each family member)
+- Flashlight (for each family member)

-Portable DVD player with a spare battery (that is charged) & DVD’s
+- Portable DVD player with a spare battery (that is charged) & DVD’s

-Lightsticks (for the kids)
+- Lightsticks (for the kids)